Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Lines

-[`Lines`](@ref) will draw a number of unconnected lines.
+[`Lines`](@ref) will draw unconnected lines.
 It takes a vector of point pairs.
 For each of these, a 1-pixel thick line will be drawn between them.

 ```julia
 lines = Lines([